Rob Peace

 Rob Peace is a 2024 American biographical drama film written and directed by Chiwetel Ejiofor and starring Ejiofor, Camila Cabello, Jay Will, and Mary J. Blige.
-It is based on the 2014 biography The Short and Tragic Life of Robert Peace by Jeff Hobbs.
+It is based on the 2014 biography The Short and Tragic Life of Robert Peace by Jeff Hobbs about Robert Peace.

 The film premiered at the Sundance Film Festival on January 22, 2024, and was given a limited theatrical release in the United States on August 16, 2024, by Republic Pictures.
 It received a nomination at the NAACP Image Award for Outstanding Independent Motion Picture.

 Premise

 Yale University graduate Rob Peace, known as Shaun at the time his father was arrested for crimes he may not have committed, turns to drug dealing in order to get his father out of jail while maintaining other activities.